 Breast implants aren’t what they used to be, which is why choosing breast implants has become more complex for San Jose breast augmentation patients in San Jose and beyond.
 Today, there’s an entire menu of fillings, shapes, and sizes—and a lot of confusion arises when it comes to finding The Ones.

 These are easily among the most-asked (and repeatedly asked) questions we hear from patients considering breast augmentation surgery.

-For a lot of reasons, the better question would be; WHAT’S THE BEST SIZE AND SHAPE FOR ME?
+For a lot of reasons, the better question would be: What’s the best size and shape for me?
 Do you see the difference?
-We’ll try to explain why this is so important, and give you some guidelines for making this personal choice.
+We’ll try to explain why this is so important and provide you with some guidelines for making this personal choice.

 If you’re considering this life decision (having elective cosmetic surgery), you should try to evaluate and really look at your own body.
 You’d be surprised at how many people have no idea about their body frame.

 - Do you have a small, medium, or large body frame?

 - What are your personal proportions?
 Chest to hip ratio?
 Waist size?
 Shoulder width?
 Height and weight?